 It's this reflexive Pavlovian response that whatever Trump does must be wrong.

-Guys, I want to thank you both, Jeff Floyd and Greg Jarrett.
+Guys, I want to thank you both, Jeff Flord and Greg Jarrett.

-It's Friday, our best sound of the week coming up, your calls, and much more.
+Our best sound of the week coming up.

 800-941 Sean, you want to be a part of the program.

-Also, Daniel Akvari is going to join us with more intel information about what life in Iran is like.
+Also, Daniel Akbari is going to join us with more intel information about what life in Iran is like.

-that's straight ahead uh in the initial hours after the missile attacks on al-assad and erbil it was It was believed that Iran may have taken steps to avoid U.S. casualties.
+In the initial hours after the missile attacks on al-Assad and Erbil, it was believed that Iran may have taken steps to avoid U.S. casualties.

-But then uh the Chairman of George Chiefs uh Mark Miller came out, Secretary of Defense came out, other officials came out to say, no, these missiles were intended to kill Americans.
+But then the chairman of George Chiefs, Mark Milly, came out, the Secretary of Defense came out, other officials came out to say, no, these missiles were intended to kill Americans.

-If it was Iran's intent to kill America, does that not deserve some sort of response?
+If it was Iran's intent to kill Americans, does that not deserve some sort of response?

 I mean, if somebody takes a shot at you and they don't hit you simply because you duck, does that mean that they weren't trying to kill you?